Delicately spiced chai latte cupcakes that are gluten free! Easy to make cake infused with chai flavors and topped in a spiced buttercream frosting.

 - Pour batter into prepared pans and bake 23-25 minutes or until golden brown and a toothpick pulls out clean.
 Let cool completely before decorating.

 - In a large mixing bowl with a hand mixer, or in a stand mixer, whip the butter and sugar together.
-Add 1 teaspoon of spice mix with vanilla extract.
+Add 1 tsp of spice mix with vanilla extract.
 Mix on medium high until frosting is light and fluffy, about 5 minutes.
 Frost cupcakes and decorate as desired.

 The nutritional information on this website is only an estimate and is provided for convenience and as a courtesy only.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.